Healthy Society Check

 All time labour leader hero, Jimmy Hoffa, once said that in the old days everything was settled with a handshake and that nowadays you need a group of 40 lawyers.
 Well, good news Jimmy, that nowadays you just need a SRUCSA.

-Any issue with societies?
-Wanting to start one?
-Wanting to revive one?
-Email SRUCSA is Bob's yer unlce, Fanny yer aunt.
-Really, keep them engaged and they can update your society leader details, give you prior info about your society (if you're new to it), give website training, promote your society, communicate promoting your society to the SRUC comms team, set up links with external organisations, get your society discounts, enter you into sports competitions, support you getting funding as a society or individual.... really the sky is the limit!
+Really, keep SRUCSA staffer informed and they can update your society leader details, provide you the history of your society (if you're a new society leader), give website training, promote your society, link you up with the SRUC comms team, set up links with external organisations, get your society discounts, enter you into national sport competitions, support you getting funding as a society or for individual society members looking to do sports.... really the sky is the limit!

 Even better, just email this guy.
 Pop his first name in the address bar and you'll find him.